byverdu/react-scaffold/README.md

 > yarn install
 > yarn start

-# change your git remote url
+# There are some bash scripts that perform this tasks
-# you might need to make the folder executable
+# you might need to make the scripts folder executable
-# chmod +x ./scripts/*
+> chmod +x ./scripts/*

+# Change your git remote url
 > yarn change-remote # is just running -> git remote set-url origin $your_remote

+# Print the tree view of your project
+> yarn print-tree # you need have installed the tree command -> brew install tree

+# Stop processes with "exit 1" if a high or critical vulnerability is found
+> yarn check-audit
 ```

 More info about `create-react-app` in their [docs page](https://facebook.github.io/create-react-app/docs/getting-started).